Get a demo

 Zero-Trust Environments

-Businesses can get so caught up in maintaining the zero trust networks that they forget about one of the IT activities most susceptible to threats, printing.
-To minimise the attack surface of your networks and IT systems, your print environment needs to be integrated into your zero-trust model.
+Businesses can get so caught up in maintaining zero-trust networks that they forget about one of the IT activities most susceptible to threats: printing.
+To minimize the attack surface of your networks and IT systems, you need to integrate your print environment into your zero-trust model.

-Printers and multifunctional devices (MFPs) can quickly become a weak link in IT security.
+Printers and multifunctional devices (MFPs) can quickly become weak links in IT security.
 Smart-connected MFPs are critical endpoints and just as susceptible to malicious external cyberattacks as PCs—especially if print systems are still running on a traditional network.

 In a traditional setting, a hacker may be able to access a printer queue and intercept documents.
 They may also be able to use their printer as an attack point—their “way in” to attack other systems within your company.

-This doesn’t even consider how the release of traditional print jobs can’t be easily controlled, making it possible for a document to physically fall into the wrong hands (a scenario that can be avoided with a cloud print feature called secure pull printing).
+This doesn’t even consider how difficult it is to control the release of traditional printing, making it possible for documents to physically fall into the wrong hands (a scenario you can avoid with a cloud print feature called secure pull printing).

-As a result, an emphasis on print security must be maintained.
-IT leaders need to leverage the cloud to provide complete visibility of the print fleet and securely and centrally manage anything print-related from a single pane of glass.
+Companies must put emphasis on print security.
+IT leaders can leverage the cloud to provide complete visibility of the print fleet and securely and centrally manage anything print-related from a single pane of glass.

 Data sent to a print device is stored on a hard drive and, if left unsecured, remains vulnerable to attacks even after being printed.
 This vulnerability proves print should be viewed as a critical component of an effective network security strategy.
 In other words, don’t neglect print regarding zero trust security.